arnab/game_of_life/notes.md

 These are basically just my raw thoughts about the game.
+See my updates from 1/7 Saturday.

 # Objects